william-chu/deck-creator/README.md

 5. Be prepared to explain what you did and why you did it.
 6. OPTIONAL - Provide functioning unit tests

+## Assumptions

+Requirements are defining a standard 52 card deck, this was determined based on the number of cards and suits defined in the requirements

+Ascending order is based on smallest to largest value, Ace is assigned a value of 1, Jack 11, Queen 12, King 13

 ## Specifications

 | Specification | Input | Output |